Fast Facts About our Chicago Nursing Home Abuse Lawyer

 Illinois’ police can also help you.
 They have a Medicaid Fraud Control Unit at 1-888-557-9503, which is intended for investigating possible fraud related to Medicaid billing from nursing homes.
 If your loved one has suffered abuse or neglect, has arranged an appointment but never received the visit, or has had their prescriptions given incorrectly or ignored entirely, this service may be just what you need.

-If you need assistance with reporting nursing home abuse in Chicago, contact Senior Justice Law Firm today at (773) 739-8250.
+If you need assistance with reporting nursing home abuse, contact the Chicago nursing home abuse attorneys at Senior Justice Law Firm today: (773) 739-8250.
 We are happy to assist.

 Schedule a Consultation with a Chicago Nursing Home Abuse Lawyer